-Kalavruzos, Mumola, Hartman, Lento & Duff, LLC has a legal team with years of experience that are skilled in handling juvenile crime cases.
-Contact our qualified Trenton Juvenile Crimes Lawyers today so we can discuss your child’s case.
+Hartman Duff, LLC has a legal team with years of experience that are skilled in handling juvenile crime cases.
+Contact a qualified New Jersey Juvenile Criminal Defense Attorney today so we can discuss your child’s case.

 Common Juvenile Offenses in New Jersey

-Among the most common crimes juvenile are charged with in New Jersey are assault crimes, drug possession, underage DUI/DWI, and criminal mischief.
+Among the most common crimes juveniles are charged with in New Jersey are assault crimes, drug possession, underage DUI/DWI, and criminal mischief.

 - Assault occurs when a juvenile attempts to hurt someone or causes bodily injury to another person.
 To be liable, the juvenile must have done it on purpose, with knowledge, or in a reckless manner.
 This includes attempts by the juvenile to put another person in fear of imminent and serious bodily injury.
 An example of this could include a case where a juvenile approaches another person and threatens to swing a bat at them, placing such person in imminent fear.